wp-plugins/seo-enforcer/readme.txt

 == Changelog ==

+= 1.1.0 =
+* **New**

+	* Truncation exceptions for titles and descriptions.
+	* Any exception list now accepts *blog* if you want your blog index to be an exception to a rule.

+* **Known Issues**

+	* Upgrading WordPress SEO will deactivate SEO Enforcer so you have to activate it after the upgrade.
+I'm hoping to fix this very soon.

 = 1.0.2 =
 * Verified compatability with WordPress 4.1.1

 = 1.0.1 =
+* **Bug Fixes**

 	* Fixed an issue where the plugin would not activate if WordPress SEO Premium was installed instead of the free version.
 It should now activate for either version of WordPress SEO.

 = 1.0.0 =
 * Initial release of the plugin.